 - In an interview with IT expert Taylor Judd about password security, he discussed hacker strategies using a fandom example.
 "So they'll say, 'Ok it's Joe Schmoe Password123 on Battlestar Galactica fan fiction, the first thing I'm going to do when I see that is I'm going to go to gmail.com and see if that username and password works there."
 (No transcript available).

 - Of course, fandom is constantly inventing new terms as seen at Richard Armitage Frenzy.
 "Fandom forensics is when a fangirl (or fanboy) goes into detail mode to solve a mystery.
 What happened?!
 When?!
 Who did it?!
 Who was there?!
 Did the tie have a tie clip?!
 If so, whose was it?!"

-What fandom self-discoveries have you made?
-Write about them on Fanlore!
+What fandom terms have you seen used (or misused)?
+Write about them in Fanlore!
 Contributions are welcome from all fans.

 We want your suggestions!
 If you know of an essay, video, article, podcast, or link you think we should know about, comment on the most recent OTW Fannews post.
 Links are welcome in all languages!
 Submitting a link doesn't guarantee that it will be included in a Fannews post, and inclusion of a link doesn't mean that it is endorsed by the OTW.